AlirezaAlampour/EyeCandy-Website/README.md

 # EyeCandy-Website
-Website for multiplatform AR app, EyeCandy.
+Website for our group project. multiplatform AR app, EyeCandy.